 "When an individual is lucky enough to indentify their TRUE PASSION early on in life, they have an opportunity to spend years dedicating themselves to it ergo, they will be able to reap the benefits of that dedication early on."

 For the past three decades, Sean Michael Waters has been an award winning designer who has thrived in New York City as a highly creative and dedicated interior design professional.
 If those decades were viewed on a timeline, they would tell a rich story of ambition and a cured passion for what he considers his greatest gift - his limitless creativity.

 It is that very gift that allows him to create interiors that are classically timeless with a fresh modern approach.
 SMW prefers his interiors not to be "trend" related.
 Instead he creates sophisticated interiors that are luxurious, refined and always have a touch of the unexpected.
 SMW takes an individual approach to each of his interiors, listening intently to the requirements of each of his client’s.
 He intuitively understands how rooms will be both lived in and functioned within.
 He then applies his strong sense of proportion and scale to all the spaces he plans for his clients.
 SMW has a highly skilled color awareness and is a great lover of fabric, wallcovering and texture.
 SMW thinks of each project as a story - a story that himself, his clients and their space will all bear witness to the unfolding of.
 It is quite an organic process that remains forever unique.

-Prior to the commencement of his professional career, SMW was a graduate of The New York School of Interior Design.
-He readily credits the education he received at NYSID as a superior one filled with great intimate lectures by many of his early interior design idols.
+SMW was a graduate of The New York School of Interior Design.
+He readily credits the education he received at NYSID as one filled with great intimate lectures by many of his early interior design idols.
 Some of his other influencers were designers such as Billy Baldwin, Valerian Rybar, Robert Metzger, William Haines, Mark Hampton and Mario Buatta just to mention a few.